Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: A Multi-sided Assignment Game

-However, optimality is not the only metric to be considered for any successful matching market.
-Stability is another key performance metric.
-An algorithm may yield a close to an optimal result, but without stability, the matching is not durable.
-Markets with many sectors introduce challenges to defining stability due to the multi-sided nature of the market.
+Considering the local additivity of the 4-sided SAGIN assignment market, Lemma \ref{lemma} guarantees the non-emptiness of the core of our game $(\mathcal{S},\upsilon_A)$.
+Due to the chain structure of the market, we can equally focus on the adjacent layers' valuation matrices instead of the full $K$-dimensional matrix~\cite{stuart1997supplier}.

+Within the framework of multi-sided assignment games, markets with many sectors introduce challenges to defining stability.
 We refer the interested reader to \cite{atay2018bargaining, atay2017essays} for more details on the topic.
-However, and to keep our presentation simple, the notion of pairwise stability, a metric for characterizing the stability of two-sided markets, is still useful here due to two main reasons: The chain valuation structure and the fact that the value of each pair of agents is the same across the different layers, i.e., the minimum rate constraining the link.
-We are particularly interested in a specific notion of stability called $\epsilon$-stability defined between two agents on the opposite side of the market for two given layers \cite{hamza2017blma}: A matching between two adjacent layers is $\epsilon$-stable if all matched agents attain their value and no $\epsilon$-improvement to two agents' utility is possible.
+We are particularly interested in a specific notion of stability defined between two agents on opposite side of the market for two given layers.
+A matching between two adjacent layers is $\epsilon$-stable if all matched agents attain their value and no $\epsilon$-improvement to two agents' utility is possible~\cite{hamza2017blma}. $\epsilon$-stability introduces the concept of $\epsilon$-core, a set of payoffs formed by relaxing the traditional core constraints.
+When the non-emptiness of the game's core is confirmed, $\epsilon$-core converges to the core as $\epsilon$ approaches zero.

-Our modeling thus far proved fruitful: We formulated the SAGIN association problem as a multi-sided matching game with a non-empty core.
-We have an idea of what it means to have an optimal and stable matching, but a question remains as to how to achieve it?
-We address this next.
+Our modeling thus far proved fruitful.
+We formulated the SAGIN problem as a multi-sided assignment game with a non-empty core.
+We have an idea of what it means to have an optimal matching, but a question remains as to how to achieve it?
+We address this next by proposing an algorithm to maximize the sum of the end-to-end rate and achieve equilibrium.